tongsquared/portfolio/Assignment_3.md

 </p>
 **Step 2:
 Critiques:**<br />
-**Data:**<br />
-This dataset contains information regarding PA school districts.
-In this graph, the purpose is to present the trend of number of PA School districts with negative income change, that is their income has decreased.
-In the original graphic, I discovered several issues as an audience: 1.
-The title is not as descriptive 2.
-The x axis variable names do not make sense to the audience.
-3. The range of y axis is too crowded.
-4. The background grid isn't necessary.
-5. The numbers should be located at each year instead of around the slope segment.
-Essentially there are two surging periods with growing number of school districts with negative income change: 2008 to 2009 and 2015 to 2016 as year 2009 and year 2016 represents highest and second highest count respectively.
 Based off Stephen Few's Data Visualization Effectiveness Profile, I will critique this visulization from five perspectives:
 1. Useless VS Useful: This graphic is very useful as it presents the historical trend of taxable income growth of PA school districts.
 2. Completeness: I think this graphic needs more clarification in explaining the message that it wants to express.